ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 - Batch export/import of RAW TRSF files.

-.. note:: For further details see the Technical Newsletter :ref:`Whats new in Virtel 4.57 <#_tn201706>`.
+.. note:: For further details see the Technical Newsletter: TN201706 - What's new in Virtel 4.57.

 *****************
 The Virtel Engine